Western Animation: Golan The Insatiable

 - Brick Joke: In "Golan the Impregnable," Golan throws a keg at the rock quarry party.
 Later, on the night of the pre-coming dance, it falls on Keith and puts him in a persistent vegetative state.

-- Creator Thumbprint: This show contains lots of Black Comedy and intentional Negative Continuity, just like Drawn Together, another show by the same creators.
+- Creator Thumbprint: This show contains lots of Black Comedy, intentional Negative Continuity, and very subtle references to Judaism, just like Drawn Together, another show by the same creators.

 - Crossing the Burnt Bridge: In "A Pox on Your Pox", thinking she's leaving to live in Golan's homeworld, Dylan confesses to her family that she really does love them and then she has to suffer the embarrassment of going back to them after that when the portal doesn't work.